6 Best Renters Insurance Companies in Wisconsin of 2025

 Discounts

-We prioritized Wisconsin renters insurance companies that provide an array of discounts for renters, including discounts for loyalty, autopay, bundling, and security in their rental units.
+We prioritized Wisconsin renters insurance companies that provide various discounts for renters, including discounts for loyalty, autopay, bundling, and security in their rental units.

 Discounts can make even the higher-cost companies more affordable, and we gave extra points to companies with discounts that can be layered for maximum savings.